 Over the years Splash went through a number of renovations.
 When it first opened it had a shower motif and was famous for its "Splash Dancers" (below) who appeared on a stage, designed as a shower with water spraying, as they slowly performed an erotic dance, solo or with a partner.
 And "Musical Mondays", a tribute to Broadway show tunes, was a popular mainstay.

 A number of years ago I used a trip to the bar as a business expense when the ad agency I worked at was pitching the Stoli vodka account.
 A group of us, a mix of straight and gay men and women, paid a visit to Splash and conducted face-to-face research, chatting with a few bartenders about their work and the liquor preferences of customers.

 Splash was in business long enough to have the distinction of serving, entertaining and titillating an entire generation of gay men - but it finally succumbed to the allure Hell's Kitchen held for its clientele and closed its doors in the summer of 2013, seven weeks shy of its 22nd anniversary.

-Only a few bars in the West Village have been in business longer than Splash, including The Monster (since 1982), Ty's (1972, pictured, far left), and the grandaddy of them all - Julius' (1966, near left).
+Only a few bars in the West Village have been in business longer than Splash, including The Monster (since 1982), Ty's (1972, near bottom), and the grand daddy of them all - Julius' (1966, far bottom).
 Julius even has its own Wikipedia page.
 However, the patrons of these establishments couldn't be more different than Splash's, with a Pines-Cherry Grove comparison an apt one.
 The only other bar in Chelsea with longevity, g Lounge, has a crowd similar to Splash - but its square footage is a fraction of Splash's, giving it a claustrophobic feel.